About Jacob Molyneux, senior editor/blog editor

 In that same time frame, and with similar cultural etiologies, another infectious crisis played out much closer to home.
 The setting: the rural Midwest, in and around the small town of Austin, Indiana.
 The disease: HIV.
 The crisis: an unprecedented outbreak—one with incidence rates (up to 22 new cases a day at the height of the outbreak) estimated to be higher than those in many sub-Saharan African nations and transmission rates through injection drug use higher than in New York City.
 Contributing to this “perfect storm” were socioeconomic factors characteristic of many rural settings, including poverty, low education levels, limited access to health care, and few recreational or employment opportunities.

-In my work as a faculty member in a rural Midwest setting, I introduce undergraduate and graduate nursing students to concepts of public health nursing and try […]
+In my work as a faculty member in a rural Midwest setting, I introduce undergraduate and graduate nursing students to concepts of public health nursing and try to provide […]

 Go to Top